 The Destination Address field is represented as a MAC address and indicates the detected unreachable destination MAC address.

+NOTE – The MAC address is the MLD MAC address if the destination is a mesh MLD.

 14.11.11.4.3 Effect of receipt

 TGm editor, please insert the following NOTE after the first paragraph in this section as shown below: